 The Connection between Oestrogen Levels and Varicose Veins:

-But it’s not me that’s talking about it, it’s researchers in Italy too (Ciardullo, Panico, Bellati et al, 2000).
-They found a curious connection between higher oestrogen levels in menopausal and post-menopausal women and the incidence of varicose veins.
+That’s why I was pleased to find that researchers in Italy (Ciardullo, Panico, Bellati et al, 2000) have found a curious connection between higher oestrogen levels in menopausal and post-menopausal women and the incidence of varicose veins.

-While this sounds confusing because we lose oestrogen as we move through menopause, if you are someone who is oestrogen dominant (and puts on body-fat easily), then you may have higher oestrogen levels, even as you age.
-Fat cells love to store oestrogen, so with these excess storage levels, you can indeed have higher levels of oestrogen circulating in your body, even in post-menopause.
+While this sounds confusing because we lose oestrogen as we move through menopause, if you are someone who is oestrogen dominant (and puts on body-fat easily), then you may have higher oestrogen levels, even during menopause.
+Fat cells love to store excess oestrogen (which we also absorb from certains food, plastics, medications and environmental chemicals), so with these excess storage levels, some of you who are struggling with weight gain, may indeed have higher levels of oestrogen stored in your body – even in post-menopause.

 “Our findings that high serum levels of estradiol (also spelled oestradiol) are associated with clinical evidence of varicose veins and measurements suggest that increased venous distension in menopausal women suggest that endogenous oestrogens may play a role in the development of these very common venous vessel abnormalities.”
 (Ciardullo et al, 2000).

-Furthermore, as I explain in my online 2 hour seminar called Your Masterclass on Menopause, the effects of changing oestrogen and oestradiol occur all around your body – your muscles, heart, bones, joints, gut, skin and yes, your blood vessels too.
+As I explain in my online 2 hour online seminar called Your Masterclass on Menopause, the effects of changing oestrogen and oestradiol occur all around your body – your muscles, heart, bones, joints, gut, skin and yes, your blood vessels too.

 3 Changes to Make to Reduce the Effect of Varicose Veins: